Commercial Real Estate Mezzanine Financing

 Mezzanine Financing and Preferred Equity for Commercial Property

 Mezzanine financing is structured to increase leverage on commercial properties through inserting a layer of debt between the first mortgage loan and the owner’s equity.
-Mezzanine loans allow the lender to go higher on the capital stack than what traditional debt would normally allow, and are ideal for recapitalizations and refinancing when the current amount owed is higher than what can be obtained through conventional lenders.
-Other uses are to offset investor equity which can often be more expensive than debt; this is particularly the case when building commercial property from the ground up.
-Preferred equity is available when the first lien holder will not allow for a secured second position and the mezzanine lender uses shares of the borrower/LLC as collateral instead of the underlying real state itself.
-Have questions?
-Contact email@example.com to speak with a commercial mortgage broker about questions or inquiries you may have regarding mezzanine financing and preferred equity.
+Mezzanine loans allow the lender to go higher on the capital stack than what traditional debt would normally allow.
+This makes them ideal for recapitalizations and refinancing when the current amount owed is higher than what can be obtained through conventional lenders.

 Mezzanine Financing And Preferred Equity Terms